SARS Fast Facts

 November 16, 2002 - What will become known as SARS is first reported in Foshan, China.

-November 2002-February 2003 - Five people die and over 300 are reported ill of SARS in Guangdong province, China.
+November 2002-February 2003 - Five people die and more than 300 are reported ill of SARS in Guangdong province, China.

 February 15-22, 2003 - Liu Jianlun develops SARS symptoms on a trip from Huang Xingchu in the Guangdong province to visit family in Hong Kong.
 He is considered patient zero, or the first person to die of the disease.
 He infects people at his hotel and his family.
 He is hospitalized and dies, as does one member of his family.